VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/scenes README.txt

-"defaultSpeed" (int): the index of the default speed of the scene (default 0) "noRandomSelection" (bool): if true this scene will never be chosen by random selections (default: false) "furniture" (string): the furniture type of this scene (default: none) (see furniture types README) "tags" (list<string>): a list of tags for this scene (see list of commonly used scene tags) "autoTransitions" (map<string, string>): a map of auto transition ids and destination sceneIDs for this scene "actors" (list<object>): a list of actors (see actor fields)
+"defaultSpeed" (int): the index of the default speed of the scene (default 0) "noRandomSelection" (bool): if true this scene will never be chosen by random selections (default: false) "furniture" (string): the furniture type of this scene (default: none) (see furniture types README) "offset" (3d offset): an offset for the animation (see 3d offset fields)
+	use with caution, unlike animations this does not have a smooth transition this means a change in offset will cause the actors to teleport away and then quickly slide pack into position therefore a heavy use of offsets is not recommended "tags" (list<string>): a list of tags for this scene (see list of commonly used scene tags) "autoTransitions" (map<string, string>): a map of auto transition ids and destination sceneIDs for this scene "actors" (list<object>): a list of actors (see actor fields)